apache/pulsar/site2/docs/deploy-bare-metal-multi-cluster.md

   --admin-roles test-admin-role
 ```

-This will allow users who identify with role `test-admin-role` to administer the configuration for the tenant `test-tenant` which will only be allowed to use the cluster `us-west`.
-From now on, this tenant will be able to self-manage its resources.
+In this command, users who identify with `test-admin-role` role can administer the configuration for the `test-tenant` tenant.
+The `test-tenant` tenant can only use the `us-west` cluster.
+From now on, this tenant can manage its resources.

-Once a tenant has been created, you will need to create [namespaces](reference-terminology.md#namespace) for topics within that tenant.
+Once a tenant has been created, you need to create [namespaces](reference-terminology.md#namespace) for topics within that tenant.

 The first step is to create a namespace.
 A namespace is an administrative unit that can contain many topics.
 A common practice is to create a namespace for each different use case from a single tenant.